WHY IT is IMPORTANT to REGISTER YOUR LPA

 Making a Lasting Power of Attorney (LPA)

 It is actually possible to make a lasting power of attorney online.
 Or, alternatively, you can use a paper form (LP1F or LP1H).
 And you might be able to manage the process on your own.
-But there are definite advantages to using a solicitor, whichever route you take.
+But there are definite advantages to using a lawyer, whichever route you take.
 LPAs are one area of the law where do-it-yourself solutions can go badly wrong – simply by accident though LPAs can be deliberately abused too.

 This is important.
-Were anyone to subsequently challenge the validity of an LPA then the involvement of a solicitor as the certificate provider should be a guarantee that the process has been handled with integrity.
+Were anyone to subsequently challenge the validity of an LPA then the involvement of a lawyer as the certificate provider should be a guarantee that the process has been handled with integrity.

-Very importantly solicitors will also help you to register your LPA.
+Very importantly lawyers will also help you to register your LPA.
 If that isn’t all done properly, and the LPA fails to comply with requirements on a technicality, then it won’t be legal and valid.
 So there could be serious repercussions for anybody who mistakenly acts, without authority, as your attorney.
 Even if that was in good faith.

 Logistical Complexities Can Easily, and Unintentionally, Invalidate Your LPA

 It is important to understand that logistical complexities can invalidate an LPA.
 For example any intending attorneys can observe each other sign.
 Yet they are barred from witnessing you sign as the donor.
 And they, the intending attorneys, are also barred from being the certificate provider.
 Moreover the donor cannot be a witness either.
 These are sensible safeguards.
-Solicitors know about them.
-And solicitors will prevent you from dropping a clanger!
+Lawyers know about them.
+And lawyers will prevent you from dropping a clanger!

 Before You Register your LPA